Connect with others who understand.

 Diagnosing HIV

-The process for diagnosing HIV involves one or more blood or saliva tests.
-If results are inconclusive, the doctor may order more tests.
-For tests to be effective and conclusive, it is necessary to wait a certain period of time for HIV to replicate and reach a detectable level.
-The earliest reliable test for HIV is effective within one to four weeks after exposure.
-Nearly all tests are reliable about three months after infection.
+Health care providers generally diagnose human immunodeficiency virus (HIV) using one or more blood tests.
+If your first round of tests is inconclusive, your doctor may order follow-up tests.
+For tests to be effective and conclusive, you’ll need to wait a certain period of time for the virus to replicate (multiply) and reach a detectable level.
+The earliest reliable test for HIV is effective within one to three weeks of a person being exposed to HIV.
+Nearly all tests are reliable about two months after infection.

-The time that elapses between exposure and eligibility for testing is called the window period.
-During the window period, HIV is replicating within the body, creating molecules that can be identified by diagnostic tests.
-Testing too soon may provide false negative or inconclusive results.
-During the window period, if you have been infected, you are very contagious.
+The time between exposure and eligibility for testing is called the window period.
+During the window period, HIV is multiplying within the body, creating molecules that diagnostic tests can identify.
+Testing too soon may provide false negatives — that is, the test may not find the virus, despite the person being infected — or it may provide inconclusive results.
+During the window period, if you’ve been infected, you’re very contagious.

-Anyone who knows or suspects they have been exposed to HIV should be tested as soon as possible and avoid behavior that might risk spreading HIV to others in the meantime.
-If you are concerned you may have recently been exposed to HIV, talk to your doctor about post-exposure prophylaxis (PEP), a treatment regimen that can help prevent you from becoming infected.
+If you know or suspect you’ve been exposed to HIV, you should get tested as soon as possible.
+In the meantime, avoid behavior that can increase their risk of HIV transmission to others.
+If you’re concerned you may have recently been exposed to HIV, talk to your doctor about post-exposure prophylaxis (PEP), a treatment regimen that can help prevent you from becoming infected.

 • Have had anal or vaginal sex with an HIV-positive person

-• Have had more than one partner since their last HIV test
+• Have had more than one sexual partner since their last HIV test

-• Inject drugs and share needles or other equipment with another drug user
+• Inject drugs and share needles, syringes, or other equipment with someone else who does drugs

 • Have sold sex for money or drugs